Latitude Marine Inc.

-A Boat Insurance Survey usually does not include any examination of wetted surfaces and underwater machinery nor does it include a sea trial.
-Usually, the engines and generator will not be operated.
+A Boat Insurance Survey sometimes does not include any examination of wetted surfaces and underwater machinery nor does it include a sea trial.
+Sometimes, the engines and generator will not be operated.
 If the insurance company specifies that a hauled survey is required to inspect the underwater surfaces please notify the surveyor in advance so that arrangements can be discussed.

-The overall condition of the vessel will be determined using the marine grading system of condition as developed by BUC Research.
+The overall condition of the vessel is usually determined using the marine grading system of condition as developed by BUC Research.
 This condition rating will then be used with other factors to determine the overall Fair Market Value of the boat or yacht on the date of the marine survey.

 The “Fair Market Value” is the most probable price in terms of money which a vessel should bring in a competitive and open market under all conditions requisite to a fair sale, the buyer and seller, each acting prudently, knowledgeably and assuming the price is not affected by undue stimulus.

 The following is the accepted marine grading system of condition:

 “Excellent (Bristol) Condition” is a vessel that is maintained in mint or Bristol fashion – usually better that factory new - loaded with extras – a rarity.